Pestalozzianum

-Pestalozzianum was named after the Swiss education pioneer Johann Heinrich Pestalozzi.
-Between 1875 and 2002 it was a foundation based in Zürich, with the objective to promote the school teacher's instruction and postgraduate training.
-In 2003 it was renamed in Stiftung Pestalozzianum as its education-oriented objectives were integrated in the new model of university-like colleges (Fachhochschule) which were introduced in Switzerland in 2002.
+Stiftung Pestalozzianum is a foundation based in Zürich named after the Swiss education pioneer Johann Heinrich Pestalozzi.
+Formerly named Pestalozzianum, between 1875 and 2002 it operated with the objective to promote the school teacher's instruction and postgraduate training.
+In 2003 it was renamed Stiftung Pestalozzianum, as its education-oriented objectives were integrated in the new model of university-like colleges (Fachhochschule) which were introduced in Switzerland in 2002.